Management Training and Systems Development for Hospital Administrators / Managers

 - This four weeks course allows participants to thoroughly understand the Aravind approach by balancing time observing its facilities and addressing and discussing management issues within the classroom.
 You will spend significant time in Aravind’s tertiary and secondary care hospitals, vision centres, community centres, and outreach eye camp seeing and questioning the practices you learn about in class.

 - Class time is a combination of case discussions and lectures supplemented by reading assignments and exercises.
 The case method, popular in top-tier business schools, uses simulations of actual management situations.
 By putting you in realistic scenarios, the lessons drawn from class become relevant to your own hospital environment.
 Expect to constantly be challenged to fit the operational solutions you see into your own hospital’s context.

 When to come?

-This one month course is offered twice a year, in April and in August.
+This four weeks course is offered twice a year, in April and in August.
 The next batch is scheduled from 01st April to 30th April 2020.